istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-describe/index.md

 After applying _virtual-service-all-v1.yaml_ the traffic all goes to version 1.
 The "stars disappear".
 If this was a real cluster, someone might notice the logs to v2/v3 are no longer appearing.
 Users might notice features and not working.  `describe` will not just report the virtual services that configure a pod.
-If it seems that a virtual service configures a pod, but actually blocks it, the output will include a warning.
+If it seems that a virtual service configures a pod, but actually blocks traffic by never routing to the pod's subset, the output will include a warning.

 {{< text bash >}}
 $ export REVIEWS_V2_POD=$(kubectl get pod -l app=reviews,version=v2 -o jsonpath='{.items[0].metadata.name}')